milkbottledude/woodlands-jb_tracker/Documentation.md

 average mae: 0.8255842445683248
 ```

 As we can see, the MAE is quite inconsistent, with values ranging from a low 0.6 👍 to as high as 1.0 👎.
 This means there are some row instances that the model cannot predict well.
 Those rows may be rows that fall within the public holiday period, or it could be a another specific combination of column values that puzzles the model 😵‍💫.
 Unfortunately, I am unable to pinpoint what rows is giving the model a hard time as of this moment.

-*explain k folds results n elab*

 Now that I think about it, it seems quite a waste to not use the 'month' column.